beNative/prompt-forge/FUNCTIONAL_MANUAL.md

 The application window is divided into three main sections:

-- **Header**: Contains global actions like creating a new prompt, opening settings, viewing documentation, and toggling logs.
+- **Header**: Contains global actions like creating a new prompt, opening settings, toggling themes, viewing documentation, and toggling logs.
 - **Prompt List (Left Sidebar)**: Displays all your saved prompts.
 - **Editor (Main Area)**: The primary workspace where you write and refine the selected prompt.